-- How long the procedure lasts?: In general, augmentation is a relatively short procedure.
+- How long does the procedure last? – In general, augmentation is a relatively short procedure.
 If we perform this procedure across a wider area in your mouth, then the procedure will take a little bit longer.

-Please rest assured that we will answer all of the questions you have regarding this procedure before it takes place.
+Please rest assured that our team at Lovett Dental Jersey Village will answer all of the questions you have regarding this procedure before it takes place.